 There are multiple fees involved when trading crypto on Coinbase.
 Fees are calculated at the time you place your order and may be determined by a combination of factors, including the selected payment method, the size of the order, and market conditions such as volatility and liquidity.
 For basic trading, fees will be listed in the trade preview screen before you submit your transaction and may differ for similar transactions.
 For advanced trading, Coinbase charges a Maker fee ranging from 0.40% to 0.00% and a Taker fee ranging from 0.60% to 0.05%, depending on the size of your order.
 The larger the order size, the smaller the fee on a percentage basis.
 Coinbase also offers commission-free USDC trading.

-Please note: Cryptoassets are not regulated by the FCA and are not subject to protection under the FSCS or within the scope of jurisdiction of the Financial Ombudsman Service.
-Investing in cryptocurrency comes with risk, and cryptocurrency may gain in value or lose some or all value.
+Please note: Do not invest unless you are prepared to lose all the money you invest.
+This is a high-risk investment, and you should not expect to be protected if something goes wrong.
+Take two minutes to learn more.
+Cryptoassets are not regulated by the FCA and are not subject to protection under the FSCS or within the scope of jurisdiction of the Financial Ombudsman Service.
 Capital gains tax may apply to profits from cryptocurrency sales.

 go to site